hombredequeso/order-system/README.md

 ## Getting Started with Postgres on Windows
 There are a variety of ways to get a dev postgres setup going.
 The following is what I use, with basic installation and getting started instructions.
-* Run the postgres database server in docker, as above.
+* Run the postgres database server using docker/docker-compose, as above.
 * For a GUI database administration client, download and install [pgadmin](https://www.pgadmin.org/download/pgadmin-4-windows/).
 Assuming you have used any other UI based database admin clients, this should be pretty familiar.
 * In the WSL (Windows subsystem for linux) install psql, a terminal based PostgreSQL client, as follows: